puneeth-gopagari/Sales-data-analysis-using-Excel/README.md

 "Which model chairs are getting sold the most"

 -Used IF functions to calculate the discount.
 Used VLOOKUP and Pivot tables to analyze the sales data

+-Created an interactive dashboard with added filter to draw more insights on how the sales reps are performing by filtering out the results by month